express-in-code-game/excode-design/as-vscode-extention.md

     - server
         - does player websocket connections
         - stores games and possibly game state
+        - is a child_process node, that itself may spawn worker threads
     - libs
         - abstraction that implements nrepl (at its core at least), so player could eval into tabapp
     - deathstar ui tabapp